DylanLawless/training/manage_recruitment_successfully.md

-# MANAGE RECRUITMENT SUCCESSFULLY
+## Manage Recruitment Successfully

-* Module 1 Ensure a structured recruitment process
+### Module 1 Ensure a structured recruitment process
-	+ How should recruiters approach interviews?
+	* How should recruiters approach interviews?
-	+ Conducting a recruitment interview with an experienced executive
+	* Conducting a recruitment interview with an experienced executive
-	+ Preparing to recruit an experienced executive
+	* Preparing to recruit an experienced executive
-	+ Deciding between experienced candidates when recruiting
+	* Deciding between experienced candidates when recruiting

-## How should recruiters approach interviews?
+#### How should recruiters approach interviews?
 * Questions about: Record, Accomplished, Skills
 * Give realistic exceptions to allow long empoyee retention.
 * Same questions to each for compare.

-## Conducting a recruitment interview with an experienced executive
+#### Conducting a recruitment interview with an experienced executive

 Same Q to all candidates.
 Notes during interview.
 It is not about taking them out of their comfort zone.
 Explain how interview will proceed.

-### Main issues to discuss
+##### Main issues to discuss

 - Can do (abilities and problem solving).
 - Fit (How interacts with the team, leader, follows orders, etc.).
 - Will do (ambiotions)

-### Get the info you need
+##### Get the info you need

 - Exaplain the interview process.
 - Verify specific details: can do, will do, fit.